Share this Article

 “Never go to these stores on weekends expecting great in-store service,” says Praino.
 She warns “If you’re expecting to sit down and have a focused conversation without interruption, all bets would be off.”

 Kohn agrees Home Depot is great if you are more of a do-it-yourself person.
 “Home Depot caters to people who know what they want to get,” says Kohn.
-A more experienced renovator can have success working with Home Depot.
+A more experienced renovator can have success working with Home Depot, while a newbie will probably be more challenged.

 Streich does not recommend IKEA as a DIY project unless you are really handy.